 #MyPOA Life classes

-Spring Life Classes 2019 - Session II
+Fall Life Classes 2019 - Session I

 Life Classes are for you!

+Life Classes are for you!
 Life Classes are designed to provide opportunities for you to apply Biblical truths to everyday living and to fulfill your unique purpose.
 You will finish your Life Class equipped with tools you need to follow, serve and grow as a disciple of Christ.

 Derek Parker graduated from the University of New Orleans with a degree in Management Information Systems.
 He has spent over 20 years in the Information Technology field and currently is the Manager of Data Integrity at CHRISTUS Health.
 Derek has also been involved in ministry with the United Pentecostal Church International for over 15 years.
 He served as youth pastor, assistant pastor, and sectional youth director in the New Orleans area.
 He also had the privilege of pastoring a church for nine years.

 pas·sion /ˈpaSHən/ - Pastor Mangun & Sis.
 Vesta Mangun

 It has often been said that the most powerful human force on earth is the human soul on fire, burning with passion and propelled towards a cause or movement.
 In our culture, there is no shortage of human-directed passion.
 As children of God, we are called to burn with God-directed passion and to be propelled towards action in our daily lives.
 Come join us as we dive into cultivating passion and using that to propel us into active Kingdom work.